snsumner/tectonic-f5-ltm-install/readme.md

 Within the F5 web console we need to create two LTM pools for directing traffic to Tectonic console and API server.

+Create Pool for API:
 1. Login to F5 BigIP LTM web console as admin user
 1. Under tab Main \ Local Traffic \ Pools click Create button
 1. Set Name to tectonic_api_443
 1. Add tcp to Active for Health Monitors
 1. Under New Members add each IP address of MASTER nodes (e.g. 192.168.1.110 & 192.168.1.111) and set Service Port to 443 / HTTPS
-1. The rest of the settings can be left to default and click finish button
+1. The rest of the settings can be left to defaults and click finish button

+Create Pool for Console:
 1. Click Create button again
 1. Set Name to tectonic_console_443
 1. Add tcp to Active for Health Monitors
 1. Under New Members add each IP address of WORKER nodes (e.g. 192.168.1.112 & 192.168.1.113) and set Service Port to 443 / HTTPS
-1. The rest of the settings can be left to default and click finish button
+1. Rest of the settings can be set to defaults and click Finished button

 ## Create F5 Virtual Servers

+Now we need to create two Virtual Servers which will utilize the Pools we just created.

+Create Virtual Service for API:
+1. Under tab Main \ Local Traffic \ Virtual Servers click Create button
+1. General Properties \ Name set to VS-Tectonic-API
+1. General Properties \ Destination set Type to Host and enter address that match DNS entry for api (e.g. api.scottsumner.net / 192.168.1.91)
+1. General Properties \ State set to Enabled
+1. Configuration \ Type set to Performance (Layer 4)
+1. Configuration \ Protocol set to TCP
+1. Configuration \ SNAT Pool set to Auto Map
+1. Resources \ Default Pool \ select tectonic_api_443
+1. Rest of the settings can be set to defaults and click Finished button

+Create Virtual Service for Console:
+1. Click Create button again
+1. General Properties \ Name set to VS-Tectonic-Console
+1. General Properties \ Destination set Type to Host and enter address that match DNS entry for api (e.g. api.scottsumner.net / 192.168.1.91)
+1. General Properties \ State set to Enabled
+1. Configuration \ Type set to Performance (Layer 4)
+1. Configuration \ Protocol set to TCP
+1. Configuration \ SNAT Pool set to Auto Map
+1. Resources \ Default Pool \ select tectonic_console_443
+1. Rest of the settings can be set to defaults and click Finished button